Dajokeisonu/Alienware-17-R3-Hackintosh/README.md

 - **Config.Plist Setup:**.
 This is the one and only guide I recommend.
 It is thorough and will go over all the basic format of the config.plist and everything you will need. https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/skylake.html#starting-point

 - **ProperTree:** ProperTree is a cross-platform GUI plist editor written using Python (compatible with both 2.x and 3.x) and Tkinter.
-This is your all in one plist editor which even has themes now :)
+This is your all in one plist editor which even has themes now.
+You can also utilize the OCSnapshot function in ProperTree which will import all your SSDt's, Drivers, and Kexts into you config.plist which I must say is super convenient! https://github.com/corpnewt/ProperTree

+- **Goldfishe's Kext Repo:** This is the OneDrive of all the dev builds of the kexts that we use. https://onedrive.live.com/?authkey=%21APjCyRpzoAKp4xs&id=FE4038DA929BFB23%21455036&cid=FE4038DA929BFB23